matzar/markdown-cv/index.md

 ## Education

-`2019 - now`
+`2019 - 2020`
 __University of Stirling, United Kingdom__
 - MSc in Mathematics and Data Science
+    - Representing and Manipulating Data (B)
+    - Commercial and Scientific Applications
+    - Statistics for Data Science
+    - Networks & Graph Theory
+    - Data Analytics
+    - Modelling in Financial and Medical Systems
+    - Stochastic Processes and Optimisation
+    - Dissertation Project

 `2015 - 2018`
 __University of Abertay Dundee, United Kingdom__
 <p>BSc with Merit in Computer Game Applications Development, 2:1</p>
 <a href="https://matzar.github.io/hear/">Higher Education Achievement Report</a>